The Ultimate Vegetarian Guide to Tbilisi

 We love a place where do you don’t have to double check with the server that your meal won’t turn up with meat in it.
 Shawarma, burgers, noodles, tofu!
 Since we have been travelling, finding a restaurant serving tofu is an absolute winner.
 They are one in a million.
 And Kiwi Cafe Vegan knows what they’re doing.

-The Sweet Spots
+The Best Sweet Spot

 Where to Stay in Tbilisi